AADavin/Zombi/README.md

 The value of the p parameter of a geometric distribution that determines the extension of the genome (measured in number of genes) affected for event

+**REPLACEMENT_TRANSFER**

+A number between 0 and 1 controling the probability of replacement transfers (they only happen if there is a homologous position in the recipient genome)

 **STEM_FAMILIES**